-Foundation Co Students do not no Durses red to be admitted into the Teacher Education program to take foundation courses.
-7 Units EDUC 101 Introduction to Teaching Careers I 1 EDUC 200 The Teacher and Technology 1 EDUC 204 Introduction to Teaching Diverse Populations 2 EDUC 301 Typical and Atypical Development of Diverse Learners 3 attempted, or be re must successfully complete and pass EDSP 401 & 451 and must have passed, gistered for the next CSET examination or complete the multiple subject ESM or concurrently with Block II.
-11 Units EDSP 425 Advanced Curriculum Methods 3 EDSP 426 Assessment, Case Management and Collaboration 3 EDUC 460 Literacy Instruction in Diverse Classrooms 4 EDSP 480A Practicum: Field Experience II (with 40 hours in an EDSP elementary setting) 1
+Foundation Courses Students do not need to be admitted into the Teacher Education program to take foundation courses.
+7 Units EDUC 101 Introduction to Teaching Careers I 1 EDUC 200 The Teacher and Technology 1 EDUC 204 Introduction to Teaching Diverse Populations 2 EDUC 301 Typical and Atypical Development of Diverse Learners 3

-Block I Students must be a dmitted to the Teacher Education program before enrolling in any EDSP 400 9 Units level courses.
-(Thi s does not apply to EDLS 400 level courses.)
-EDUC 401 Planning & Assessment for Inclusive Classrooms 3 EDUC 402 Creating Positive and Inclusive Learning Environments 3 EDUC 451 Language and Culture 3
+Block I Students must be admitted to the Teacher Education program before enrolling in any EDSP 400 level courses.
+(This does not apply to EDLS 400 level courses.)
+9 Units EDUC 401 Planning and Assessment for Inclusive Classrooms 3 EDUC 402 Creating Positive and Inclusive Learning Environments 3 EDUC 451 Language and Culture 3